mkabilov/bgworker/README.md

 # bgworker
-PostgreSQL background worker in go experiments
+Experiments with PostgreSQL background worker written in golang